godsfavours/PeaCozy/README.md

-# TeaCozy
+# PeaCozy
-Codecademy TeaCozy project
-showcases some css flex usage for responsive design
+experimenting with some css flex for responsive design